Introduction to Data Science and Artificial Intelligence using 『eStat』, R, and Python

 5.5 Regression analysis

-5.6 R practice
+5.6 R and Python practice

 Chapter 6 Supervised machine learning for categorical data [book]